Why Get More of Your Protein from Plants?

 Is Your Protein Draining Your Energy?

-Unlike animal proteins, unadulterated plant proteins are readily usable and absorbable by our bodies.
-They stabilize your energy levels throughout the day and can help you to stay fuller longer.
-PS: Diets comprised of a greater proportion of plant-based foods have been shown to be the most effective for promoting healthy weight loss!
+However, plant proteins are readily usable and absorbable by our bodies.
+They stabilize your energy levels throughout the day and can help you to stay fuller longer!

 6 Energy-Boosting, Plant-Based Proteins: